 You’re spoiled for choice for gorgeous beaches in Mykonos, the hippest and most cosmopolitan of the Greek Islands.
 The best spots are away from Mykonos Town, so you’ll need to take a bus or a taxi.

 Absolutely anything goes here.
 Super Paradise is the gay party hotspot, while Panormos, also very gay-friendly, is the place to bare all.
-Kalafatis Beach, on the island’s east coast, is quieter and more remote, a half-moon of pale gold sand with a backdrop of scrub-covered hills dotted with white villages making it one of the best beaches in Mykonos.
+On the island’s east coast, Kalafatis Beach is quieter and more remote, a half-moon of pale gold sand with a backdrop of scrub-covered hills dotted with white villages making it one of the best beaches in Mykonos.

 Mykonos is almost always windy, so this is a great spot for windsurfing or simply swimming over a band of rocks and out into the clear, blue water.
 You can rent equipment from a hut on the beach, including snorkel gear.
 A few beach tavernas offer typical fare; you can’t beat Greek salad, fried squid, and souvlaki for a toes-in-the-sand lunch.

 Without a doubt, you’re going to want to spend your time in Barcelona taking in the quirky architecture, the cool shopping, and the fabulous art scene.
 But on a hot day, there’s no harm in fitting in some beach time as well.

 Stroll through the tiny alleys of the regenerated fishermen’s district, Barceloneta, northeast of the Gothic Quarter, and you’ll emerge on a long stretch of golden sand lined with enticing chiringuitas.
 On weekends, locals flock to the beach and to stroll along the palm-lined promenade, a great opportunity for people-watching.
 Take a break at Agua, right on the waterfront, for refreshing cocktails and magnificent Barcelona food like tapas and paellas.

 Isola Bella, Taormina